The Psychedelic Furs: Hiatus and reunion (2000–present)

 In 2006, Richard Butler released a solo album, Richard Butler.
 Since re-forming in 2001, the band continued to tour worldwide.
-The current Psychedelic Furs touring line-up includes Richard Butler, Tim Butler, Williams, Amanda Kramer and Rich Good.
+The current Psychedelic Furs touring line-up includes Richard Butler, Tim Butler, Zack Alford, Amanda Kramer, and Rich Good.

-In 2017, the band's 1984 single "The Ghost in You" was featured in the second season of Netflix hit series Stranger Things, and was included on the Sony Music soundtrack companion to the season, Stranger Things: Music from the Netflix Original Series, released in October 2017.
+In 2017, the band's 1984 single "The Ghost in You" was featured in the second season of Netflix hit series Stranger Things and was included on the Sony Music soundtrack companion to the season, Stranger Things: Music from the Netflix Original Series, released in October 2017.
 That same year, the band's 1982 single "Love My Way" was played several times in the Oscar-nominated film Call Me by Your Name.

 The Psychedelic Furs released their eighth studio album Made of Rain on 31 July 2020 to positive reviews.
 This release marked the first full-length studio album by the band since 1991's World Outside.
-It became the band's second-highest charting UK Album ever and featured at the end-of-year Best Albums roundup in Mojo, Uncut, Classic Pop, ABC’s Good Morning America and Vive Le Rock among others.
-"Don't Believe" the first single from the album was released on 20 January 2020.
-It was followed by "You'll Be Mine", "No-One" and "Come All Ye Faithful", each with an official lyric video.
+It became the band's second-highest charting UK Album ever and featured at the end-of-year Best Albums roundup in Mojo, Uncut, Classic Pop, ABC's Good Morning America, and Vive Le Rock among others.
+"Don't Believe", the first single from the album was released on 20 January 2020.
+It was followed by "You'll Be Mine", "No-One" and "Come All Ye Faithful", each with an official video.